The blog

 Read → -

-What Meena Manch taught me about girls' agency
+What a girls' collective taught us about agency

 In 2009, a school-based girls' collective in rural India started delaying child marriages.
 The mechanism was simpler and more radical than anyone expected.